sagamusix/JDTools/readme.md

 - JD-990 to JD-800 conversion: Aftertouch bend depth is now initialized to +/-0 instead of -36 if no tone uses aftertouch bend
 - Temporary patches and setups are now also converted and listed
-- On Windows 10 Version 1903 and newer, file paths outside of the current locale are supported
+- On Windows 10 Version 1903 and newer, any UTF-8 file paths are now supported.
+On earlier Windows versions, only paths conforming to the current locale (ANSI codepage) are supported, as before.

 ## v0.6 (2022-07-22)